erraja97/TodoApp-Mega-Project/README.md

 ## Usage

-Visit the [Instruction Page](#link-to-instruction-page) for detailed usage guidelines.
+Visit the [Instruction Page](https://todo-edcret.netlify.app/instructions) for detailed usage guidelines.

 ## Instruction Page

-For detailed instructions on how to use the Todo App effectively, visit the [Instruction Page](#link-to-instruction-page).
+For detailed instructions on how to use the Todo App effectively, visit the [Instruction Page](https://todo-edcret.netlify.app/instructions).

+## Deployed Project

+Access the live version of the Todo App on [Netlify](https://todo-edcret.netlify.app/).

 ## Contributions